Years ago, a Russian scientist discovered a phenomenon in physics utilizing sound waves.

 You can also access specific areas by clicking the links below:

-Most people are familiar with the ultrasounds used by health care providers to produce pictures of the inside of the body.
-A typical example is a sonogram used to evaluate a baby's growth and development before it is born.
-This diagnostic technology is well known, has been around for many years, and uses high frequency sound waves.
+Most people are familiar with ultrasound as a diagnostic tool, commonly used to create images of the inside of the body.
+A typical example is the prenatal sonogram, which helps evaluate a baby’s growth and development before birth.
+This form of ultrasound uses high-frequency sound waves and has been a trusted medical technology for decades.

 Scanning and transmission electron micrographs of methicillin-resistant Staphylococcus aureus during the control and experimental periods (× 40,000).
 Journal of the American Podiatric Medical Association • Vol 97 • No 2 • March/April 2007